darktable-org/dtdocs/README.md

 You can start `hugo server` in a terminal while editing the content in Obsidian.
 Once a file is saved in Obsidian, Hugo refreshes the website directly and you only have to keep track of errors in the terminal, to revert your changes if needed.

+To see how to best use Obsidian to write Ansel docs, see https://github.com/aurelienpierreeng/ansel-website#open-obsidian.